ZijieJin/scComm/README.md

 `res = scComm(data, anno)`

+To identify significant interating cell type pairs, run the supervised contrastive learning by two steps:

+Step 1: run the commend in R `MakeAugmentedData(data, res)` to generate training datasets for the  contrastive learning;

+Step 2: run the commend in Python `python codes/ContrastiveLearning.py PositiveData.csv NegativeData.csv Fulldata.csv`.
+The result is stored in 'fulldata_prediction.csv'

 ## Result

 `scComm()` returns a list containing weights, ccires (a list), GroupCCC, cellanno, expr.

 *weights* contains weight 1, 2, 3, and totalweight(the product of weight 1,2,3).
-User can ignore it.

 *ccires* is a list containing main result below:
 - *cciscore*: a cell-by-cell matrix of aggregating cell-cell interaction score of each cell pair (important)